itsjunetime/smserver/README.md

 - Saving image attachments to device
 - Sending iMessages without typing on iPhone
 - Authentication to protect against spying eyes
-- Ability to change passwords and default values
+- Ability to permanently change passwords and default values
+- Background operation of server (app doesn't always have to be in the foreground)

 When you run this app and click the green 'play' button in the bottom left corner, a web server will be launched from your iDevice's private IP.
 The app should display the IP & port that you need to connect to in another device's web browser.
 If you enter that into your web browser, you will be presented with an authentication screen.
 Type in the default password (toor), and you will be shown the web interface.
 It looks very similar to the iMessage app on macOS Catalina and lower, and should be easy to navigate.

 ### Caveats
 - One must run this on a jailbroken iPhone or one that has escaped the sandbox (for example, a device running iOS 13.4.1 or lower and using Siguza's psychic paper exploit)
 - Sending a text requires on-device confirmation before the text is dispatched.
 This is ~~because I couldn't figure out how do make a tweak to programatically send a text~~ so that the app is compatible with non-jailbroken devices.
-- As of right now, the server will not work unless the app is in the foreground.
-Soon, that will not be the case, but it is so right now.
+- The app only has limited background time (about 1 - 3 minutes), so after that much time of the app not being in the foreground, the server will be killed & you'll need to re-enter the app and restart it.

 ## TODO

 - [x] View conversations in browser
 - [x] View texts in browser
 - [x] Dynamic loading of texts
-- [x] View Images in browser
 - [x] Send texts (mostly) from browser
 - [ ] Send texts without on-device interaction
-- [x] View images in browser
 - [x] View all attachments in browser
 - [ ] Send images/attachments from browser
 - [ ] Display new messages when they arrive
 - [x] Automatic checking for new messages
 - [x] Display notifier for which conversations have unread messages
-- [ ] Persistent defaults
+- [x] Persistent defaults

 ### Future plans
 - [ ] Convenient Custom CSS Loading
-- [ ] Allow the server to run in the background
+- [ ] Allow the server to run in the background - This has somewhat been implemented.
 - [ ] Search through messages from browser

 ## To Install